Facts about Malcolm X

-Malcolm X was the passionate and controversial black activist who was assassinated in New York City in 1965.
+Malcolm X was the passionate and controversial Black activist who was assassinated in New York City in 1965.

 Born in Nebraska and raised in a foster home, Malcolm Little had a troubled youth that included burglary and drug dealing.
-At age 20 he was sent to prison for a 10-year term.
-While in prison, he adopted the Black Muslim faith.
+At age 20 he was sent to prison near Boston for a 10-year term.
+While in prison, he was introduced to the teachings of Elijah Muhammad and adopted the Black Muslim faith.

 Malcolm X broke with the Nation of Islam in 1964.
 That same year he made a pilgrimage to Mecca and shortly afterwards he embraced orthodox Islam and took the name El-Hajj Malik El-Shabazz.

 Malcolm X married Betty Sanders, later called Betty Shabazz, in 1958; they had six daughters together.
-Betty Shabazz died on 23 June 1997 after being severely burned in an apartment fire set by her 12-year-old grandson… Actor Denzel Washington played Malcolm X in the 1992 Spike Lee movie X.
+Betty Shabazz died on June 23, 1997 after being severely burned in an apartment fire set by her 12-year-old grandson… Actor Denzel Washington played Malcolm X in the 1992 Spike Lee movie X.